“Security is mostly a superstition. Life is either a daring adventure or nothing.” — Helen Keller

 If you have been an insurance sales producer longer than 10 minutes, you know all about risk.

 Risk is defined as “exposure to danger.”

-I believe you could categorize all sales risks into three high level risks.
+I believe you could categorize sales risks into three areas.

 Those three risks are:

 These three risks highlight that even though the sales profession is the highest paid industry in the world, only a small percentage of the population enters this line of work.
 Furthermore, this is why even a smaller percentage of sales producers survive.